Detecting Multiple Replicating Signals using Adaptive Filtering Procedures

-The point is that if we do not account for the fact that the PC null is composite, we will control the global error rates under the worst case scenario ($\delta_{n-1}=1$), which is unnecessary.
-For general $r \leq n$, the level of $\e(V)$ for Bonferroni correction of individual PC $p$-values will depend mainly on $\delta_{r - 1}$ in the large $M$ setting.
+The point is that if we do not account for the fact that the PC null is composite, we will control the simultaneous error rates under the worst case scenario ($\delta_{n-1}=1$), which is unnecessary.
+For general $r \leq n$, the level of $\e(V)$ for Bonferroni correction will depend mainly on $\delta_{r - 1}$ in the large $M$ setting.
 So does the BH control for FDR.

 It is clear that there can be more efficient procedures if the fractions $\delta_k$ were known or if good estimates of $\delta_k$ can be obtained.
 This is what motivates the Bayesian methods \citep{heller2014,flutre2013}.
 In this paper we take a frequentist perspective.
-Rather than estimating $\delta_k$, AdaFilter works directly on an alternative estimation of $V$ and implicitly and adaptively adjusts for the size of $\delta_{r - 1}$, fraction of the least favorable nulls.
+Rather than estimating $\delta_k$, AdaFilter works directly on an alternative estimation of $V$, implicitly and adaptively adjusting for the size of $\delta_{r - 1}$, the fraction of the least favorable nulls.